-- 1. When they apply for W-2;
+- When they apply for W-2;

-- 2. When a child is added to the W-2 group;
+- When a child is added to the W-2 Group;

-- 3. When a parent leaves the W-2 group;
+- When a parent leaves the W-2 Group;

-- 4. At a reapplication/review for continued benefits; and
+- At a reapplication/review for continued benefits; and

-- 5. If a participant discloses to his or her W-2 worker that the participant is experiencing circumstances that may meet the good cause criteria.
+- If a participant discloses to his or her W-2 worker that the participant is experiencing circumstances that may meet the good cause criteria.

-16.3.3.2 Good Cause Exemption Reasons
+15.6.2 Good Cause Reasons

-A custodial or non-custodial parent is eligible for a good cause exemption from the cooperation requirements when the W-2 agency determines that any of the following criteria applies:
+A custodial parent or NCP is eligible for a good cause exemption from the cooperation requirements when the W-2 agency determines that any of the following criteria applies:

-1. Cooperation is reasonably anticipated to result in either physical or emotional harm to the child, including threats of child kidnapping or domestic abuse;

-- 2. Cooperation is reasonably anticipated to result in either physical or emotional harm to the parent, including domestic abuse; - 3.
-Cooperation with the CSA would make it more difficult for the individual to escape domestic abuse or unfairly penalize the individual who is or has been victimized by such abuse, or is at risk of further domestic abuse; - 4.
-The child was conceived as a result of incest or sexual assault; - 5.
-The parent is considering whether to terminate parental rights and sought the assistance of a public or licensed private social services agency not more than three months ago; or - 6.
-A petition for the adoption of the child has been filed with a court.
+- Cooperation is reasonably anticipated to result in either physical or emotional harm to the child, including threats of domestic abuse or child kidnapping; - Cooperation is reasonably anticipated to result in either physical or emotional harm to the parent, including domestic abuse; - Cooperation with the CSA would make it more difficult for the individual to escape domestic abuse or unfairly penalize the individual who is or has been victimized by such abuse, or is at risk of further domestic abuse; - The child was conceived as a result of incest or sexual assault; - The parent is considering whether to terminate parental rights and sought the assistance of a public or licensed private social services agency not more than three months ago; or - A petition for the adoption of the child has been filed with a court, except this reason does not result in any exemption from the parent's responsibility to make payments under an existing court order.

-16.3.3.3 Filing a Good Cause Claim
+15.6.3 Filing a Good Cause Claim

-A W-2 agency must provide a Good Cause Claim form (2019) to any W-2 applicant or participant upon request.
-An applicant or participant may file a good cause claim with the W-2 agency at any time.
-Participants may also ask for and receive the Good Cause Claim form to help them decide whether or not to claim good cause for not cooperating.
+A W-2 agency must provide the Good Cause Claim form (2019) to any W-2 applicant or participant upon request.
+The individual may file a Good Cause Claim form with the W-2 agency at any time.
+Individuals may also ask for and receive the Good Cause Claim form to help them decide whether or not to claim good cause for not cooperating.